 RCGS Resolute accidents and incidents

-CruiseMapper's RCGS Resolute cruise ship accidents, incidents and law news reports relate to a 146-passenger vessel owned by One Ocean Expeditions (Small Cruise Lines).
+CruiseMapper's RCGS Resolute cruise ship accidents, incidents and law news reports relate to a 146-passenger vessel owned by Small Cruise Lines.
 Our RCGS Resolute accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - fire - 2013 (Bredo Shipyard, Bremerhaven Germany)

 - aground - 2005 (near Leroy Island, Norway)